anasselhoud/Airfoil-Shape_optimization/README.md

 - parsec.m : this function is also called inside the GAairfoil script.
 It helps in generatingthe parsec coeﬃcients for the airfoil parametrization based on parsec parameters.
 - yCoord2.m : this function takes the parsec parameters and the output of parsec.m func-tion and transforms them into X and Y coordinates, ready to plot and visualize.
 - plotairfoil.m : this function calls the yCoord2.m function in order to plot the airfoilbased on the output coordinates.
--airenaca.m: this function calculates the area value for each input airfoil.
+- airenaca.m: this function calculates the area value for each input airfoil.
 - runit.m : this is the main script of the optimization.
 We set the initial airfoil, and runthe genetic algorithm and other instructions

 # Summarized result